TryQuiet/quiet/README.md

 Desktop and mobile versions share a common Node.js [backend](https://github.com/TryQuiet/monorepo/tree/master/packages/backend) and React [state manager](https://github.com/TryQuiet/monorepo/tree/master/packages/state-manager), with [Tor](https://torproject.org) binaries for each platform and architecture, using Electron and React Native and for their respective frontends.

 We use a [Github project](https://github.com/orgs/TryQuiet/projects/1) to prioritize issues.

+5. **Asynchronous messaging:* Because all message sync to all members, users will typically receive messages sent while they were offline*